pflow-team/PFLOW/README.md

 ## Acknowledgement

-This project is supported by Kemal Celik, [U.S. DOE Office of Electricity, Solar Energy Technology Office](https://www.energy.gov/eere/solar/solar-energy-technologies-office).
+This work is supported by U.S. Department of Energy, Office of Energy Efficiency and Renewable Energy, Solar Energy Technologies Office, under contract DE-EE0001748.

 ## Citation
 If you use this code please cite it as: